AuthMe/AuthMeReloaded/docs/config.md

     # Message language, available languages:
     # https://github.com/AuthMe/AuthMeReloaded/blob/master/docs/translations.md
     messagesLanguage: en
+    # When enabled, messages are sent to each player in their client language,
+    # falling back to messagesLanguage if their locale is unavailable.
+    # Disable this if you want all players to receive messages in the same language.
+    perPlayerLocale: true
     # Forces authme to hook into Vault instead of a specific permission handler system.
     forceVaultHook: false
     # Log level: INFO, FINE, DEBUG.
 Use INFO for general messages,